 Part 3 walked through creating a Kibana dashboard.

-This blog looks at creating a query to the Elasticsearch search engine, with a particular objective in mind, producing the data to support a pivot table.
-I set this goal in part with the idea of reproducing something I was getting from my PERL syslog scripts, but with an ELK stack.
+This blog looks at creating a query to the Elasticsearch search engine, with a particular objective in mind: producing the data to support a pivot table.
+I set this goal in part with the idea of reproducing something I was getting from my PERL syslog scripts, except doing it with an ELK stack.

 Goal: Pivot Tables